Keyboard shortcuts

 • DuckDbDatabase::new — from a pre-configured Connection.

 • DuckDbDatabase::from_path — opens a database file at the given path.
+Defaults to read-only access mode so an external ingest pipeline can keep writing while the server reads.

 Schema introspection uses SELECT * FROM table LIMIT 0 to get the Arrow schema directly from DuckDB’s native Arrow support.